Place des Fêtes station

-Place des Fêtes (/fr/) is a station of the Paris Métro, serving lines 7bis (towards Pré Saint-Gervais only) and 11 in the 19th arrondissement and the Belleville district.
+Place des Fêtes (/fr/) is a station of the Paris Metro, serving lines 7bis (towards Pré-Saint-Gervais only) and 11 in the 19th arrondissement and the Belleville district.
 It is one of the deepest stations in the metro, at 22.45 m underground (Abbesses is the deepest at 36 m).

 History

 The station opened on 18 January 1911 as part of a branch of line 7 from Louis Blanc to Pré Saint-Gervais.
 The line 11 platforms opened with the first section of the line from Châtelet to Porte des Lilas on 28 April 1935.
 Along with Maison Blanche, a prototype air raid shelter was added to the station in 1935 to protect it from chemical attacks and was fitted with airtight doors to allow the people to take refuge in the event of an attack.
 They were chosen because of their proximity to heavily populated working-class districts.
 On 3 December 1967, the branch was separated from line 7 and became line 7bis.